UXHERI/Cloud-Projects/CICD-Pipeline-With-AWS/README.md

 pom.xml tells Maven the ingredients list (i.e. dependencies) for your web app and how to put them together to build the app.
 Then, once Maven knows what dependencies to look for, settings.xml tells Maven where to find the dependencies and how to get access to the right repositories (e.g. the ones in CodeArtifact).
 ##

-- Open the settings.xml file.
+- Open the `settings.xml` file.
 If you created a new file, it will be empty.
-- In your settings.xml file, add the <settings> root tag if it's not already there:
+- In your `settings.xml` file, add the <settings> root tag if it's not already there:
 ```bash
 <settings>
 </settings>
 ```
 - Go back to the CodeArtifact connection settings panel.
-- From the Connection instructions dialog, copy the XML code snippet from Step 4: Add your server to the list of servers in your settings.xml.
+- From the Connection instructions dialog, copy the XML code snippet from Step 4: Add your server to the list of servers in your `settings.xml`.

 ![App Screenshot](https://learn.nextwork.org/projects/static/aws-devops-codeartifact-updated/screenshot-200.png)

-- Paste the code in the settings.xml file, in between the <settings> tags.
+- Paste the code in the `settings.xml` file, in between the <settings> tags.

 ![App Screenshot](https://learn.nextwork.org/projects/static/aws-devops-codeartifact-updated/screenshot-194.png)

-- Let's copy the XML code snippet from Step 5: Add a profile containing your repository to your settings.xml.
+- Let's copy the XML code snippet from Step 5: Add a profile containing your repository to your `settings.xml`.

 ![App Screenshot](https://learn.nextwork.org/projects/static/aws-devops-codeartifact-updated/screenshot-201.png)